 In this agreement, participating countries had their currency pegged to either the gold or the US dollar.
 By 1973 the most powerful countries around the globe introduced a free exchange rate period where they let their contracts fluctuate driven by the market or more precisely by the forces of supply and demand.
 It was then when the Forex market was available to speculate, hedge as well as other reasons.

 It was not until 1997 when the Forex market became available to individual investors and traders through online trading capabilities and leverage (margin trading), offering traders around the world great opportunities to profit from the Forex market.

 The Forex market is now the most liquid financial market of the world, with a generated volume of nearly 2 trillion US dollars (source: BIS) on a daily basis (more than all other US financial markets combined).

 Unlike other financial markets, there is no physical location where all trades take place in the Forex market.
 All transactions are communicated via telecommunications (phone, online platforms, etc.) between banks, large institutions, investors, trader, etc. This is called an Over the Counter market or OTC.

-Brain Feeder –.
-How do you think the volume of all transactions is measured in the Forex market?
-Let's put the Stock market in perspective, all transactions in the NYSE (New York Stock Exchange) are placed through the same NYSE.
-They're able to measure how many short and long positions are placed at any point in time.
-But since there are no physical locations where all transactions are placed in the forex market, how's the volume measured?
+Brain Feeder – How do you think the volume of all transactions is measured in the Forex market?
+Let's put the Stock market in perspective, all transactions in the NYSE (New York Stock Exchange) are placed through the same NYSE, so they are able to measure how many short and long positions are placed at any point in time.
+But since there are no physical locations where all transactions are placed in the forex market, how is the volume measured?
 Or is it even possible to measure the volume of all transactions in the Forex Market?